 When AirHelp has paid the Flight Compensation in accordance with the instruction of and method selected by the Customer, AirHelp shall not be liable for:

 checks, prepaid debit cards, credit cards, and similar lost in transit to the Customer;

 any effect of the Customer giving wrong bank account information, wrong address, or similar, including, but not limited to, the Flight Compensation being paid to the wrong receiver.
 If Flight Compensation has been paid to a wrong receiver at the fault of the Customer, AirHelp shall not be obligated to actively reclaim it.

-AirHelp shall not be liable for any amount of compensation, damages or similar, if AirHelp is prevented from transferring the payment to the Customer by an event beyond its reasonable control, including but not limited to, strike, lock-out, labor dispute, act of God, war, riot, civil commotion, malicious damage, compliance with a law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, and storm.
+AirHelp shall not be liable for any amount of compensation, damages, or similar, if we are prevented from transferring the payment to you by an event beyond AirHelp’s control, including, but not limited to, strike, lock-out, labor dispute, force majeure, natural disasters, war, riot, civil commotion, malicious damage, compliance with a law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, and storm.

-The Customer can withdraw their acceptance of the Agreement within 14 days from the conclusion of the Agreement (e.g., letter, email) without the need to specify any reasons.
-To exercise their right to withdrawal, the withdrawal must be communicated within the 14-day period mentioned above and it must clearly state their wish to withdraw from the Agreement.
-Due to the nature of the service provided to the Customer, they cannot withdraw from our Agreement, if we have informed the Customer that the airline has accepted the Claim, as in such an event we have completed the service they requested.
-The withdrawal can be sent to:
+You have the right to withdraw from the Compensation Service or Membership within 14 days from the commencement of the Compensation Service or Membership for free and without the need to specify any reasons.
+To exercise your right to Withdrawal, the Withdrawal must be communicated (e.g., by letter, email, or contact form) within the 14-day period mentioned above, and it must clearly state your wish to withdraw from the Compensation Service or Membership.
+Due to the nature of the service provided, you cannot withdraw from our Compensation Service or Membership if AirHelp has informed you that the Airline has accepted the Claim, as in such an event we have completed the service you requested.

 AirHelp Germany GmbH